torbencarstens/container-workshop/README.md

 - add mount example with usb stick
 - add more sub-headlines
 - add more spoiler (\<details>) for long outputs and create an appropriate \<summary> for it
-- add disclaimer for correctness about PID vs TID in some parts of this
+- add disclaimer for correctness about PID vs TID in some parts of this (there is a TODO for this in the cgroups section due to the `tasks` file)

 ## conventions